 Before the Reception

-You must think of your wedding guests at every point of the day.
-With the service neatly wrapped up there's often an awkward wait while the traditional bride and groom photos are taken.
+You must think of your guests at every point of your wedding day.
+With the service wrapped up there’s often an awkward wait while the traditional bride and groom photos are taken.
 So get people involved, ideally out on the formal lawns.

 Photos with a Difference

-A photobooth might sound somewhat modern and not necessarily befitting a formal gathering.
+A photo booth might sound somewhat modern and not befitting a formal gathering.
 Not so.
 Booths come in all shapes and sizes, with velvet curtains to add intrigue, black and white or sepia photo settings, and some fabulous backdrops to choose from.

 Of course a photographer dressed for the occasion would be a really clever touch.
 Resplendent in formal jacket, waistcoat and top hat, with period equipment to boot.
-A blackout sheet will add real intrigue as pictures are taken.
+A blackout sheet will add real intrigue as they take pictures.

 Keeping Everyone Sweet

-With a sumptuous banquet surely on the menu, the only way to raise the foodie stakes is to roll out the concession stalls - beautifully decorated from a bygone era… ahh!
+With a sumptuous banquet surely on the menu, the only way to raise the foodie stakes is to roll out the concession stalls – beautifully decorated from a bygone era.

 Dancing the Night Away

 There simply must be dancing, but DJs at quintessentially English weddings are a no-no. You also need more than a band.
-You need a group of musical maestros that are quirky, charming and utterly amazing at what they do.
-We say at least a five-piece act to give real wow factor.
+You need a group of musical maestros who are quirky, charming and utterly amazing at what they do.
+I say at least a five-piece act to give real wow factor.